flyte/mqtt-io/README.md

     pin: 4

 sensor_inputs:
-  - name: temperature # has to be kept as it is
+  - name: dht22_temperature
     module: dht22
     interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
     digits: 4 # number of digits to be round

-  - name: humidity # has to be kept as it is
+    options:
+      type: temperature # Can be temperature or humidity

+  - name: dht22_humidity
     module: dht22
     interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
     digits: 4 # number of digits to be round
+    options:
+      type: humidity # Can be temperature or humidity

 ```